xfiveco/css-coding-standards/README.md

 CSS Coding Standards
 ====================

-CSS Coding Standards you must conform to when writing CSS in XHTMLized projects.
+CSS Coding Standards you must conform to when writing CSS in Xfive projects.

 ## Table of contents